oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 type: conversion
 ---

 When it comes to infrastructure, public clouds are the most popular choice these days, especially Amazon Web Services (AWS).
-If you are in one of those lucky or unlucky (depending on how you see it) teams that are running microservices, then you need a way to orchestrate their deployments.
+If you are in one of those lucky or unlucky (depending on how you see it) teams running microservices, then you need a way to orchestrate their deployments.
 When it comes to orchestrating microservices, Kubernetes is the de-facto choice.
-Most public cloud providers also provide managed Kubernetes as a service, for example, Google provides Google Kubernetes Engine (GKE), Microsoft provides Azure Kubernetes Service (AKS) and Amazon provides Amazon Elastic Kubernetes Service (EKS).
+Most public cloud providers also provide managed Kubernetes as a service; for example, Google provides Google Kubernetes Engine (GKE), Microsoft provides Azure Kubernetes Service (AKS), and Amazon provides Amazon Elastic Kubernetes Service (EKS).

-This doesn't mean that deploying and managing microservices on public clouds are easy, they come with their own challenges and pain.
-This is especially true for Amazon EKS, which in my personal opinion is the hardest to use Kubernetes service but also is one of the most flexible one.
-Probably because EKS is nothing but some clever orchestrations doing a complex dance on top of other existing AWS services like EC2, EBS and so on.
+This doesn't mean that deploying and managing microservices on the public cloud is easy; they come with their own challenges and pain.
+This is especially true for Amazon EKS, which in my opinion, is the hardest to use Kubernetes service but also one of the most flexible.
+This is because EKS is nothing but some clever orchestrations doing a complex dance on top of other AWS services like EC2, EBS, etc.

-This means, if you want to run a microservice stack on EKS, you would need to spend some extra time and effort to set it up and manage it.
-This is where an infrastructure as code (IaC) tool like [Terraform](https://www.terraform.io/) comes in handy.
+If you want to run a microservice stack on EKS, you would need to spend some extra time and effort setting it up and managing it.
+This is where infrastructure as code (IaC) tools like [Terraform](https://www.terraform.io/) comes in handy.

-So here is what we will do today:
+So here is what you will do today:

 - Scaffold a Java microservice stack using JHipster, Spring Boot, and Spring Cloud
-- Create an EKS cluster, Virtual Private Cloud (VPC), subnets, and required Kubernetes addons using Terraform on AWS
+- Create an EKS cluster, Virtual Private Cloud (VPC), subnets, and required Kubernetes add-ons using Terraform on AWS
 - Set up OIDC authentication for the microservice stack using Okta
 - Build and deploy the microservice stack to the cluster